MARTIMM/gnome-gtk3/docs/content-docs/tutorial/inheriting.md

 A bit of explanation is in order…
 ① `|c` is used here to get the lot of arguments in a Capture.

-② Then, `c` is flattened in the call of bless.
+② Then, `c` is flattened in the call to bless.
 Note the `:GtkLabel` is used here to give **Gnome::Gtk3::Label** a signal to process the named arguments like `:text`.
-It is also possible to provide named arguments there to symplify the users need to provide them.
+It is also possible to provide named arguments there to symplify the users call to initialize.

 ③ The BUILD routine in this example gets the label text to add some markup.
 Also it needs to turn on markup processing.
 The angle is now set to 80 degrees so that it is not completely vertical.
+Note that BUILD will get the same arguments as new and more, depending if any are added in new.

 ④ In the second part of the example, you see the usage of the class brought back to a single line where there is no fuzz about bolding and what not.